learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Level up - Optional

-* Calculated the R_squared and extended R_squared for above experiment.
+* Calculated the R_squared and adjusted R_squared for above experiment.
 * Plot the residuals (similar to statsmodels) and comment on the variance and heteroscedascticity.
 * Run the experiment in statsmodels and compare the performance of both approaches in terms of computational cost.

 ## Conclusion

 So there we have it.
-A predictive model for predicting house prices in a given dataset, with an average error of roughly 10,000 dollars.
+A predictive model for predicting house prices in a given dataset.
 Remember this is a very naive implementation of regression modeling.
 The purpose here was to get an introduction to the applications of linear algebra into machine learning and predictive analysis.
-We still have a number of shortcomings in our modeling approach and we can further apply a number of data modeling techniques to improve this model, as we shall see in following section which is dedicated to regression analysis.
+We still have a number of shortcomings in our modeling approach and we can further apply a number of data modeling techniques to improve this model.